 - 3.1.
 Public Sector Internal Auditing Standards (PSIAS) require a specific risk based approach to be taken when preparing audit plans.
-All requirements have been followed in preparation of the 2019/2020 Internal Audit Plan. - 3.2.
-The content of the Audit Plan each year is determined by the requirement to deliver a programme of work that will inform the annual audit opinion on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control arrangements.
-The preparation of the annual Audit Plan has focussed on the delivery of this objective. - 3.3.
-For 2019/2020, this has translated into a strategy that aims to deliver the key objective of the Service to provide general assurance in relation to governance, risk management and control arrangements through:- - linking to the organisation's objectives and priorities providing assurance in relation to top risks that have been identified by the Council - undertaking a balanced programme of work delivered in compliance with PSIAS that maximises resources available - committing resources to support corporate activity - prioritising assignments to ensure key areas of work are completed in year
+All requirements have been followed in preparation of the 2021/2022 Internal Audit Plan. - 3.2.
+To reflect the evolving risks and challenges that the Council continues to face, it is proposed that the Audit Plan for 2021/2022 is presented to the Risk and Audit Scrutiny Committee (RASC) as two, separate six month plans.
+The first of these six month plans, for the period to 30 September 2021, is set out within this report, with the second of these Plans intended to be presented in September 2021.
+Presenting the Audit Plan in this way in 2021/2022 ensures that the Plans are current, relevant and deliverable.
+The proposed Plans will include core elements of audit work, completion of key financial year-end tasks and reflect ongoing support that is being provided to Council Services to disburse COVID-19 grants. - 3.3.
+The content of both Audit Plans will deliver a programme of work that will inform the 2021/2022 annual audit opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management and control arrangements. - 3.4.
+The over-arching strategy continues to be one that delivers the key objective of the Service to provide general assurance in relation to governance, risk management and control arrangements through:- - linking to the Council's objectives and priorities, providing assurance in relation to top risks that have been identified by the Council